-Any college student will tell you that one of the most challenging parts of college is the expensive textbook cost.
-Some university textbooks might be the book you use for one semester and then never opened again!
+Any college student will tell you that one of the most challenging parts of college is the expensive textbook costs.
+Some university textbooks might be a book you use for one semester and then never open again!

-These books are often required to pass the class, and your professor will expect you to have them whether you can afford it or not.
-So if you need some help getting a free college textbook, here are ten places to check out.
+These textbooks are often required to pass the class, and your professor will expect you to have them whether you can afford them or not.
+So if you need help getting a free college textbook, here are eleven ways to get free college textbooks.

-11 of the Best Ways to Get Free College Textbooks
+The Best Ways To Get Free College Textbooks

 OpenStax is committed to offering educational access to all students and providing low-cost technology for students and free textbooks.
 Of all the options, OpenStax is the most legit place to get free textbooks, so check this one out first!